-If you've been keeping people up at night with all that clicking, it might be worth giving these a try.
+If you've been keeping people up at night with all that clicking, or catching some glances at the office, it might be worth giving these a try.
 They're not the best feeling switches out there, but they're definitely silent.

 These switches are two pin opposed to the traditional three pins.
 To install these switches, you would solder them using the first and second pin holes, leaving the third (bottom) pin empty.

 These are a great pick if you need something silent.
 Duh!